P. G. Wodehouse locations: Angler's Rest

-The Angler's (or Anglers') Rest is the fictional public house frequented by irrepressible raconteur Mr Mulliner.

-Actually, P. G. Wodehouse gives us few details about this public house.
-At the beginning of each short story of the Mulliner's collection, we find Mr Mulliner sipping his hot Scotch and Lemon in the bar-parlour of the establishment, while his pub companions are drinking their own beverages.
-In most stories, a conversation between these companions induces Mr Mulliner to a recollection of a similar event introducing some new members of the very large Mulliner family.
-We then leave the pub to enter into the narrator's world.
+The Angler's (or Anglers') Rest is the fictional public house frequented by irrepressible raconteur Mr. Mulliner.
+At the beginning of each Mulliner short story, Mr. Mulliner and his companions are having a conversation in the bar-parlour that touches on a variety of topics, often unconnected to the previous one.
+As one patron put it in "Archibald and the Masses": "We range.
+We flit.
+We leap from point to point.
+As an erudite Gin and Angostura once put it, we are like Caesar's wife, ready for anything."
+The conversations lead Mr. Mulliner to have a recollection of a similar event introducing some new members of the very large Mulliner family.
+The story then leaves the pub to enter into the narrator's world.

-We know that the popular landlord of the place is named Ernest Biggs ("The Juice of an Orange"), and that his very amiable barmaid is named Miss Postlethwaite.
-Even though she appears in most of the stories, she is never given a first name, but we do know that she is very fond of motion pictures, and of romance novelettes.
-Every Sunday afternoon, she retires to her room with a box of caramels and a novel from the circulating library, and on the following night, she places the results of her literary researches in front of the habitués of the Angler's Rest and invites their judgment ("The Castaways").
+The landlord of The Angler's Rest is named Ernest Biggs ("The Juice of an Orange"), and his amiable barmaid is named Miss Postlethwaite, who is never given a first name even though she appears in most of the stories.
+She is a romantic type fond of motion picture and romance novels, described as "erudite" and "sensitive."
+Every Sunday afternoon, she retires to her room with a box of caramels and a novel from the circulating library, and on the following night, she places the results of her reading in front of the habitués of the Angler's Rest and invites their judgment ("The Castaways").

-The Angler's Rest happens to take residents for longer stay: In "Unpleasantness at Bludleigh Court", a poet is spending the summer at the place.
-We also know that, across the passage, there is a larger room, where they sometimes give smoking-concerts ("The Knightly Quest of Mervyn").
+The Angler's Rest takes in residents for longer stay, as in "Unpleasantness at Bludleigh Court", it is mentioned a poet is spending the summer at the place.
+Across from the bar-parlour there is a larger room where they sometimes give smoking-concerts ("The Knightly Quest of Mervyn").

-The Angler's Rest seems to be located in a small English town.
-In this town, we know there is a Bon Ton Drapery Stores in the High Street, whose efficient sales assistant is named Alfred Lukyn ("The Story of Cedric").
-In the same High Street, we find a cinema named the Bijou Dream ("A Slice of Life", "The Nodder" and "The Rise of Minna Nordstrom").
-The village also contains a resident doctor ("The Truth About George"), and of course a church ("Anselm Gets His Chance"), with its inevitable Choral Society ("Mulliner's Buck-U-Uppo").
-About a mile or two up the river from the Angler's Rest, stands an ancient and historic public-school ("The Voice from the Past").
-In the neighbourhood of the town, there seems to be a golf course ("Those in Peril on the Tee"), and also a racecourse ("Gala Night").
+The Angler's Rest is located in a small English town, the name of which is never given.
+Some details given are that there is a High Street with a Bon Ton Drapery Stores, whose efficient sales assistant is named Alfred Lukyn ("The Story of Cedric"), and a cinema named the Bijou Dream ("A Slice of Life", "The Nodder" and "The Rise of Minna Nordstrom").
+The village also contains a resident doctor ("The Truth About George") and a church ("Anselm Gets His Chance"), with its inevitable Choral Society ("Mulliner's Buck-U-Uppo").
+About a mile or two up the river from the Angler's Rest stands an ancient and historic public school ("The Voice from the Past").
+The neighborhood also includes a golf course ("Those in Peril on the Tee"), and also a racecourse ("Gala Night").

-Mr Mulliner's pub companions never have a real name.
-They are named after the beverage they are drinking.
+Mr. Mulliner's pub companions never have a real name but are named after the beverage they are drinking.
+Mr. Mulliner's own signature beverage is a hot Scotch and lemon.
 Here is a list of some of these names: